openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vmax-driver.rst

     Port number of the ECOM server which is packaged with SMI-S.

 ``EcomUserName`` and ``EcomPassword``
-    Cedentials for the ECOM server.
+    Credentials for the ECOM server.

 ``PortGroups``
     Supplies the names of VMAX port groups that have been pre-configured to